Whether you’re side hustling for extra cash or working on a brilliant business idea, opening a separate business account

 The Basic Business Checking account is one of the best basic business banking solutions available to small businesses right now.
 It’s free, and there’s a nationwide surcharge-free ATM network to utilize.

-There is a $1,000 minimum opening deposit, though – but you also get the first set of 50 checks for free, as well as 200 other free items (debits, deposits, credits, etc.).
+There is a $1,000 minimum deposit to open the account – but you also get the first set of 50 checks for free, as well as 200 other free items (debits, deposits, credits, etc.).